pvtl/docker-dev/php/src/README.md

 This architecture allows us to more quickly and easily build and run LDEs, because the images are pre-built in Docker Hub.
 Therefore they only require that we download and run.

+## Config & PHP.ini

+Each version of PHP shares the global config from `php/src/conf/custom.ini`.
+This config is baked into the Docker images we publish on Docker Hub.

+Those using the finished Docker images can override their PHP config in `php/conf/custom.ini`.

 ## Commands

 *Must be run from `/php/src/`